carloscabo/a-million-times-webgl-demo/README.md

 ## Disclaimer
 Yep, it seems 2D instead 3D, I'll try with something more 3Dish next time ;)

-This is only a proof of concept, expect fast-and-dirty code and problaly some bugs / glitches.
+This is only a proof of concept, expect fast-and-dirty code and problably some bugs / glitches.
 Enjoy ;)